pralab/som-refusal-directions/README.md

 ## Contact
-Feel free to contact us about anything related to our benchmark by creating an issue, a pull request or by email at `giorgio.piras@unica.it`.
+Feel free to contact us about anything related to our benchmark by creating an issue, a pull request or by email at `giorgio.piras@unica.it` or `raffaele.mura@unica.it`.

 ## Acknowledgements
 This work has been partially supported